-Upstream of the village of Trenta, we reach the Soča source and after walking-in the Zadnja Trenta valley above the source (marked and secured), we may reach Srebrnjak again, this time its NW face, again on the right bank.
-The Zapotok meadow below the Srebrnjak NW face often hosted climbers and the NW wall hosts many Trad climbs, ca 450 m tall, in the UIAA IV and V range (check the external links below).
+Upstream of the village of Trenta, we reach the Soča source and after walking-in the Zadnja Trenta valley above the source (marked and secured), we reach Srebrnjak again, this time its NW face, again on the right bank.
+The Zapotok meadow below the Srebrnjak NW face often hosted climbers, and the NW wall hosts many Trad climbs, ca 450 m tall, in the UIAA IV and V range (check the beta in the external links chapter).

 RouteNo marked or recommended path.

 CampingCamps in the Trenta valley,

 Julian Alps - west part PZS (alpine association)